mogenius/docs/mogenius/docs/tutorials/how-to-set-up-pgadmin-in-the-cloud.md

 Specify a name for this service, select the branch in your repo and stage in your cloudspace you want to use.

-Now we need to set the environment variables: Email and password, which will be your user credentials to log into pgAdmin later on, Select each value either from the secrets dropdown list or create a new one with the "+" button.
+Now we need to set the environment variables: Email and password, which will be your user credentials to log into pgAdmin later on.
+Select each value either from the secrets dropdown list or create a new one with the "+" button.

 ![enter image description here](https://api.mogenius.com/file/id/ef0fa7df-79d0-4585-a3e3-97a9b1e8ac57)